 A common fact which tends to be overlooked is that we all have the same amount of hours in the day… 24.
 It’s how we choose to fill these hours that makes the difference in the results we get.
 Some choose to start the day with exercise, meditation, sleeping in, family time… others read first up for 2 hrs then start work related activities.
 It’s important to recognise we are all different and depending on what you want to achieve will drive your levels of prioritisation and areas of focus.

-Here are 3 tips to help you be smart about how you spend your time:
+Here are 3 tips to help you work smarter and how you spend your time:

 Plan – Start your day with an outline of the priorities you have, the non-negotiable activities and what you plan to get achieved from the day.
 They say “Structure gives you Freedom”, so starting with a plan gives you an idea what’s already due to be accomplished